 "Plan makers should make an assessment of the likely change in job numbers based on past trends and/or economic forecasts as appropriate and also having regard to the growth of the working age population in the housing market area."
-16

-In line with Planning Practice Guidance and using historic Experian data (adjusted to exclude the additional 700 net job losses from the DWP Norcross relocation by 2015), past trends in workforce job growth over the period 1997-2015 were considered.
-Over this time period, the total number of jobs (adjusted for Norcross) increased by 2,800, equating to a compound average growth rate of 0.46%.

-Applying this compound average job growth rate from 2016 onwards (factoring in the annual job growth/decline for each individual industrial sector over the period 1997-2015) suggests that over the period 2011 to 2031, the workforce jobs located in the Borough would increase by around 1,490 (suppressed by 1,200 net job losses between 2011-2015, accounting for Norcross).
+- 4.29 In line with Planning Practice Guidance and using historic Experian data (adjusted to exclude the additional 700 net job losses from the DWP Norcross relocation by 2015), past trends in workforce job growth over the period 1997-2015 were considered.
+Over this time period, the total number of jobs (adjusted for Norcross) increased by 2,800, equating to a compound average growth rate of 0.46%. - 4.30 Applying this compound average job growth rate from 2016 onwards (factoring in the annual job growth/decline for each individual industrial sector over the period 1997-2015) suggests that over the period 2011 to 2031, the workforce jobs located in the Borough would increase by around 1,490 (suppressed by 1,200 net job losses between 2011-2015, accounting for Norcross).
 However, the bulk of this job growth (with some exceptions, such as Professional Services) is in jobs not usually associated with B-Class employment floorspace.
-This includes Education, Health, Accommodation and Food Services; Recreation; and Residential Care and Social Work.

-As a result, when the job projections are separated out by B/Non B-Class in Table 4.4, we see that although the overall net job growth is projected to be +1,490 between 2011 and 2031, almost all of this is in the non B-Class sectors, with B8 distribution and particularly B1c/B2 manufacturing jobs declining.

-The relationship between job growth and floorspace is not, however, straightforward.
+This includes Education, Health, Accommodation and Food Services; Recreation; and Residential Care and Social Work. - 4.31 As a result, when the job projections are separated out by B/Non B-Class in Table 4.4, we see that although the overall net job growth is projected to be +1,490 between 2011 and 2031, almost all of this is in the non B-Class sectors, with B8 distribution and particularly B1c/B2 manufacturing jobs declining. - The relationship between job growth and floorspace is not, however, straightforward.
 As can be seen in Figure 4.1, whilst the number of industrial jobs in Wyre declined between 2001 and 2016 by just over 1,000 (-18%), the amount of industrial floorspace in occupation actually increased by 17,000 sqm, or +4%.
-As such, where a reduction in industrial jobs is projected, the
+As such, where a reduction in industrial jobs is projected, the associated negative floorspace was halved, to reflect the fact that not all of this employment space is likely to be lost.

-^{} includes a proportion of public sector employment and administration & support services

-^{} includes vehicle repair and some construction activities

-^{} includes elements of transport & communications sectors

-16 2a-019-20140306
+&lt;sup>16 2a-019-20140306